shanmiteko/wsBiliLiveComment/README.md

   if PV = 0 then Data is utf-8 encoded format json string if PV = 2 then Data is Gzip(deflate)
     Unzip: Data -> Header0 + Data0 + Header1 + Data1 + ...
-      PV in Header(n) is 0
+      Here, in header(n) the value of the PV field is 0
-      Data(n) is also utf-8 encoded format json string

 ```